DamienBarroso/DamienBarroso/README.md

 - 👋 Hi, I’m @DamienBarroso
-- 👀 I’m interested in: making videogames
+- 👀 I’m interested in: Learning Programming
-- 🌱 I’m currently learning: computer science
+- 🌱 I’m currently learning: N/A
-- 💞️ I’m looking to collaborate on: nothing at the moment
+- 💞️ I’m looking to collaborate on: N/A
-- 📫 How to reach me: idk i dont really use social media
+- 📫 How to reach me: Primary email is; Damientbarroso@gmail.com

 <!---
 DamienBarroso/DamienBarroso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.